flamehaven01/Flamehaven-Filesearch/docs/wiki/Production_Deployment.md

 ---

-## 7. PostgreSQL Metadata Backend (Optional)
+## 7. PostgreSQL Backend (Optional)

-Use PostgreSQL to persist local fallback metadata across restarts.
-This is only used in offline/local fallback mode (no external LLM).
+Use PostgreSQL to persist local fallback metadata across restarts and optionally back the vector store with pgvector.
+Metadata persistence is only used in offline/local fallback mode (no external LLM).

 **Environment variables**